 CiPA (the Comprehensive in Vitro Proarrhythmia Assay initiative) is a project driven by the Health and Environmental Science Institute (HESI), the FDA and the Safety Pharmacology Society.
-It aims to optimize the assessment of clinical potential of TdP and to replace the preclinical hERG current assay required under the ICH S7B safety pharmacology guideline by a specific combination of the above-mentioned methodologies, i.e. patch clamp and MEA, combined with in silico modelling.
+It aims to optimize the assessment of the clinical potential of TdP and to replace the preclinical hERG current assay required under the ICH S7B safety pharmacology guideline by a specific combination of the above-mentioned methodologies, i.e. patch clamp and MEA, combined with in silico modeling.

-As member of HESI, the NMI participated successfully in the CiPA Myocyte pilot study in 2014/2015 and as core site partner in a major international multi-site validation study in 2016/2017.
+As a member of HESI, the NMI participated successfully in the CiPA Myocyte pilot study in 2014/2015 and as core site partner in a major international multi-site validation study in 2016/2017.
 The validation study confirmed the utility of hiPS cardiomyocytes on MEA based on electrophysiologic responses to 28 blinded drugs, with minimal influence from cell lines, test sites, and electrophysiological platforms.